Already have an account?

 A cover letter is your opportunity to express your personality a little.
 In a CV, there is no space to introduce yourself on a personal and detailed level.

 This is the function of the cover letter.
-In many ways it is an outdated and obsolete entity.
-The original function was for when we used to send CVs in the post.
+In many ways, it is an outdated and obsolete entity.
+Nonetheless, more often than not, it is necessary for a job application.
+The original function of a cover letter dates back to when we used to send CVs in the post.
 Back then, looking for a job wasn’t as easy as pinging across an email with an attached CV.

 The role of the cover letter (so named because of its original role as the cover page of a posted CV) was to explain exactly why you were sending a CV.
 It also specified which position you were interested in, as a big company would likely have several available vacancies at one time.

 Whether you think it necessary or not, the recruitment world is one where everyone is on their best behaviour, and formalities, obsolete as you may think, are often the difference between two strong candidates.
 If the competition is playing by the rules, you’d be very brave to go against the grain.
 This first step is to make sure your CV is looking on point, and then get started on that cover letter!

 Your cover letter is your opportunity to make your application look more distinctive to the company.
 In short, it provides some context to your CV and explains why you are applying.
 It should not - I repeat not - be a copy of your CV.
 Your cover letter should only enhance your application, not summarise what you've already provided in the application.
 By the time recruiters get round to reading your cover letter, they will likely have already read through your CV.
 They want to find out more about you and hear your voice through the cover letter.
 This is the first real impression of who you are that you will be giving them.

 We have put together an infographic of some basics to remember about your cover letter.

 It is important to note that sending a generic, impersonal cover letter is counterproductive.
 The whole point of the cover letter is to explain what you can bring to the company in the specific role you are applying for.